ncl-icb-analytics/dbt-OLIDS/README.md

 dbt test        # Runs data quality tests
 ```

-**That's it!** You now have disease registers and quality measures ready for analysis.
+**That's it!** You now have the base and stable OLIDS data layers built.

+**For disease registers and quality measures**, see [dbt-ncl-analytics](https://github.com/ncl-icb-analytics/dbt-ncl-analytics).

 ## Environment Setup